Azure/bicep-types-k8s/generated/kubernetes/core/v1/types.md

 * **hostPath**: [IoK8SApiCoreV1HostPathVolumeSource](#iok8sapicorev1hostpathvolumesource): Represents a host path mapped into a pod.
 Host path volumes do not support ownership management or SELinux relabeling.
 * **iscsi**: [IoK8SApiCoreV1IscsiPersistentVolumeSource](#iok8sapicorev1iscsipersistentvolumesource): ISCSIPersistentVolumeSource represents an ISCSI disk.
 ISCSI volumes can only be mounted as read/write once.
 ISCSI volumes support ownership management and SELinux relabeling.
 * **local**: [IoK8SApiCoreV1LocalVolumeSource](#iok8sapicorev1localvolumesource): Local represents directly-attached storage with node affinity (Beta feature)
-* **mountOptions**: string[]: A list of mount options, e.g. ["ro", "soft"].
+* **mountOptions**: string[]: mountOptions is the list of mount options, e.g. ["ro", "soft"].
 Not validated - mount will simply fail if one is invalid.
 More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes/#mount-options
 * **nfs**: [IoK8SApiCoreV1NFSVolumeSource](#iok8sapicorev1nfsvolumesource): Represents an NFS mount that lasts the lifetime of a pod.
 NFS volumes do not support ownership management or SELinux relabeling.
 * **nodeAffinity**: [IoK8SApiCoreV1VolumeNodeAffinity](#iok8sapicorev1volumenodeaffinity): VolumeNodeAffinity defines constraints that limit what nodes this volume can be accessed from.
-* **persistentVolumeReclaimPolicy**: string: What happens to a persistent volume when released from its claim.
+* **persistentVolumeReclaimPolicy**: string: persistentVolumeReclaimPolicy defines what happens to a persistent volume when released from its claim.
 Valid options are Retain (default for manually created PersistentVolumes), Delete (default for dynamically provisioned PersistentVolumes), and Recycle (deprecated).
 Recycle must be supported by the volume plugin underlying this PersistentVolume.
 More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#reclaiming
 * **photonPersistentDisk**: [IoK8SApiCoreV1PhotonPersistentDiskVolumeSource](#iok8sapicorev1photonpersistentdiskvolumesource): Represents a Photon Controller persistent disk resource.
 * **portworxVolume**: [IoK8SApiCoreV1PortworxVolumeSource](#iok8sapicorev1portworxvolumesource): PortworxVolumeSource represents a Portworx volume resource.
 * **quobyte**: [IoK8SApiCoreV1QuobyteVolumeSource](#iok8sapicorev1quobytevolumesource): Represents a Quobyte mount that lasts the lifetime of a pod.
 Quobyte volumes do not support ownership management or SELinux relabeling.
 * **rbd**: [IoK8SApiCoreV1RBDPersistentVolumeSource](#iok8sapicorev1rbdpersistentvolumesource): Represents a Rados Block Device mount that lasts the lifetime of a pod.
 RBD volumes support ownership management and SELinux relabeling.
 * **scaleIO**: [IoK8SApiCoreV1ScaleIOPersistentVolumeSource](#iok8sapicorev1scaleiopersistentvolumesource): ScaleIOPersistentVolumeSource represents a persistent ScaleIO volume
-* **storageClassName**: string: Name of StorageClass to which this persistent volume belongs.
+* **storageClassName**: string: storageClassName is the name of StorageClass to which this persistent volume belongs.
 Empty value means that this volume does not belong to any StorageClass.
 * **storageos**: [IoK8SApiCoreV1StorageOSPersistentVolumeSource](#iok8sapicorev1storageospersistentvolumesource): Represents a StorageOS persistent volume resource.
 * **volumeMode**: string: volumeMode defines if a volume is intended to be used with a formatted filesystem or to remain in raw block state.
 Value of Filesystem is implied when not included in spec.
 * **vsphereVolume**: [IoK8SApiCoreV1VsphereVirtualDiskVolumeSource](#iok8sapicorev1vspherevirtualdiskvolumesource): Represents a vSphere volume resource.